+2017 REGIONAL WATER PLAN

+UPPER OCONEE REGION

+BACKGROUND

-2017 REGIONAL WATER PLAN UPPER OCONEE REGION BACKGROUND The Upper Oconee Regional Water Plan was initially completed in 2011 and subsequently updated in 2017.
+The Upper Oconee Regional Water Plan was initially completed in 2011 and subsequently updated in 2017.
 The plan outlines nearterm and long-term strategies to meet water needs through 2050.
 Major water resources include portions of the Oconee, Ocmulgee, Ogeechee, Savannah, and Altamaha river basins and includes various groundwater aquifer systems.
-The Upper Oconee Region Counties: encompasses several major population centers including Athens Clarke, Greene, and Dublin.
-Jackson, Lauren: Morgan, Oconee Putnam, Walton, OVERVIEW OF UPPER OCONEE REGION Washington, Wilkinson The Upper Oconee Region encompasses 13 counties in the central-northeast portion of Georgia.
-Over the next 35 years, the population of the region is KEY WATER RESOURCE ISSUES projected to increase from approximately 577,000 to 877,000 residents.
-The ADDRESSED BY THE COUNCIL region's leading economic sectors include government, health care, services, manufacturing, retail and construction. recognizing the diverse characteristics of the Unper Oconee In 2015, the Upper Oconee Region withdrew approximately 166 million gallons per day (MGD) for water supply to meet municipal (44 percent), industrial (37 percent) and agricultural (18 percent) uses.
-Surface water and groundwater Strategic wastewater management in fast growing counties (Barrow, Jackson, Oconee and Walton Counties). demand in the region are currently evenly split and projected to increase proportionally over the planning horizon.
-UPPER OCONEE orth GA Protecting the water quality of Lakes Oconee and Sinclair and the Oconee River by reducing both point and nonpoint source WATER PLANNING REGION process pollutants is exceeded in the middle (Morgan and Putnam Counties) and lower Upper Oconee Middle Ocmulgee FORECASTED REGIONAL WATER DEMANDS Upper (2015 WATER DEMAND 2050 WATER DEMAND TOTAL = 166 MGD TOTAL = 226 MGD er Flint Municipal Municipa Industrial Industrial Agriculture Agriculture Ståte Water Plan UPPER OCONEE REGION
+The Upper Oconee Region encompasses several major population centers including Athens and Dublin.

+OVERVIEW OF UPPER OCONEE REGION

+The Upper Oconee Region encompasses 13 counties in the central-northeast portion of Georgia.
+Over the next 35 years, the population of the region is projected to increase from approximately 577,000 to 877,000 residents.
+The region's leading economic sectors include government, health care, services, manufacturing, retail and construction.

+In 2015, the Upper Oconee Region withdrew approximately 166 million gallons per day (MGD) for water supply to meet municipal (44 percent), industrial (37 percent) and agricultural (18 percent) uses.
+Surface water and groundwater demand in the region are currently evenly split and projected to increase proportionally over the planning horizon.

+UPPER OCONEE REGION

+KEY WATER RESOURCE ISSUES ADDRESSED BY THE COUNCIL

+- Efficient use of the water by all sectors, recognizing the diverse characteristics of the Upper Oconee. - Strategic wastewater management in fast growing counties (Barrow, Jackson, Oconee, and Walton Counties). - 3.
+Potential limitations placed on future surface water supplies in existing impoundments. - Protecting the water quality of Lakes Oconee and Sinclair and the Oconee River by reducing both point and nonpoint source nutrient loads. - The natural capacity of the water bodies to process pollutants is exceeded in the middle (Morgan and Putnam Counties) and lower (Laurens and Wilkinson Counties) portion of the basin due to zones of low dissolved oxygen.

-GROUNDWATER: At the regional level, there will be adequate supplies to meet the region's future groundwater supply needs over the planning horizon.
-SURFACE WATER QUALITY: Water quality gaps were predicted to occur in Lakes Oconee and Sinclair due to excess nutrients in the future due to a combination of point source and nonpoint source pollutant loads from anticipated wastewater discharges and land use changes.
-SURFACE WATER AVAILABILITY: Over the next 35 years, the modeling analysis indicates that forecasted surface water demand within the Upper Oconee Region is projected to cause stream flows in the Ogeechee River (at the Eden planning node) to fall below targets for support of instream uses (resulting in "potential gaps").
-A map of the node locations, their drainage areas, and a summary of the potential gaps are POTENTIAL 2050 SURFACE WATER GAPS IN THE UPPER OCONEE REGION SUMMARY OF MODELED 2050 POTENTIAL SURFACE WATER GAPS Avg.
-Flow Deficit
+FORECASTED REGIONAL WATER DEMANDS